fathym-deno/eac-runtime/docs/agentic-workflows/getting-started/TheAgent.md

 ---

-Here’s the fully updated **Phase 2** section, incorporating the necessary steps to configure the **LLM integration**, update the **AI as Code configuration**, and modify the circuit to use a reusable neuron for calling the LLM.
-Additionally, it includes instructions for updating the frontend to connect to the new circuit.

----

 ### Phase 2: Update the Circuit to Call an LLM

 In this phase, we’ll enhance the circuit to call a **Large Language Model (LLM)**, specifically OpenAI’s GPT-4 model, for more dynamic responses.
 This involves updating the **AI as Code (EaC)** configuration, adding the LLM to the circuits, and configuring a second circuit to interact with the LLM.